Asthma Prescription Medication Online

 Long-Acting Beta Agonists (LABAs) for Asthma

 In addition to rescue medications used during acute asthma exacerbations, other medications are also often prescribed to help with the long-term management of someone with asthma.
-While albuterol and levalbuterol are both short-acting beta-agonists, long-acting beta-agonists (LABAs) such as salmeterol (Serevent) are available and have a longer duration of action.
+While albuterol and levalbuterol (Xopenex) are both short-acting beta-agonists, long-acting beta-agonists (LABAs) such as salmeterol (Serevent) and are available and have a longer duration of action.
 LABAs are usually taken at the same time as inhaled corticosteroids.

 Inhaled Corticosteroids for Asthma

 Inhaled corticosteroid medications are commonly used to reduce inflammation in the airways of an asthmatic person.
 Examples of an inhaled steroid medication for asthma include fluticasone (Arnuity Ellipta and Flonase), budesonide (Pulmicort Flexhaler), mometasone (Asmanex Twisthaler), beclomethasone (Qvar RediHaler), and ciclesonide (Alvesco) inhalation aerosol.
 Another class of medications are the leukotriene modifiers which can help reduce symptoms for a period of time.
 Leukotriene modifier medications include montelukast (Singulair), zafirlukast (Accolate) and zileuton (Zyflo), all of which are oral medications.

 For added convenience, LABAs and inhaled corticosteroid medications are often combined into one form.
 Common combination beta2-agonist / inhaled corticosteroid medications include Symbicort, Dulera, Advair and Wixela.
 Breo Ellipta also contains an inhaled steroid combined with a LABA medication.

 In some cases, medications that block interleukins and other inflammatory mediators are used for preventative therapy of asthma.
 An example of these types of medications includes Dupixent.